APROXUS/tempo/README.md

-# Conducter
+# Virtuoso

 *(Node.js, Discord.js, YT-DLP)*

-KPNC Technology: Conducter: is a simple Discord music bot that utilizes the popular Discord.js and Youtube-DL projects.
-Installing your own version of Conducter is easy and only requires that you have an computer and a Discord account.
+KPNC Technology: Virtuoso is a simple music bot for Discord.
+It utilizes the popular Discord.js and YT-DLP libraries to play YouTube audio in your Discord server.
+Starting your own instance of Virtuoso is easy and only requires a computer and a Discord account.

 # Installation